Optimal Complexity and Certification of Bregman First-Order Methods: Algorithmic setup

 We refer the reader to \cite{Bauschke2017,Lu2016} for more examples.
-It should be emphasized that, while a Legendre function $h$ is required to be differentiable on the interior of its domain, it is not differentiable on the boundary.
-For instance, the Boltzmann-Shannon entropy is continuous but not differentiable at $0$.
+It should be emphasized that, while a kernel function is differentiable on the interior of its domain, it is not required to be differentiable on the boundary.
+For instance, the Boltzmann-Shannon entropy is continuous but not differentiable at~$0$.
+Moreover, the domain of $h$ can be closed, such as for the Boltzmann-Shannon entropy, or open, as for the Burg entropy.